naward-cs/nextjs-styled-components-template/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## NOTES:

+- Due to styled-components there are two options to enable SSR support.
+  - 1. is by using 'use client' in the <style>.ts file that contains all the styled-compenents
+  - 2. in a component using 'use client' and import the component into the page.
+- You have options of placing components and styles.ts co-located with the page.tsx; NextJS will not render them as a route.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [Learn Next-SEO](https://github.com/garmeeh/next-seo/blob/master/APP_DIRECTORY.md) - learn how to setup default SEO and override defaults
+- [Learn Next-SEO](https://github.com/garmeeh/next-seo/blob/master/APP_DIRECTORY.md) (optional) - learn how to setup default SEO and override defaults
 - [Learn Styled-Components](https://styled-components.com/docs) - learn how to create custom styled components

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!